WrRaThY/ph-assignment/frontend/README.md

 - TS/Angular IntelliJ IDEA support seems to be better

 I thought about using good, old JSPs or Faces, but lets be honest - where is the fun in that? :)
-Since I'm spending my private on it I can learn something new along the way - hence Angular5.
+Since I'm spending my private time on it I can learn something new along the way - hence Angular5.

 I also used [Angular CLI](https://github.com/angular/angular-cli), which makes setting up a project like this one a pleasure.
-THANK YOU.
-Without projects like Angular CLI setting this up would take days!
 This short documentation also uses what was generated with Angular CLI.